-What Kind of Vinegar to Use in Cleaning Motorcycle Gas Tank?
+What Kind of Vinegar to Use in Cleaning Motorcycle Fuel Chamber?

-Distilled white vinegar is the best option to use when cleaning a motorcycle gas tank because it doesn’t contain any impurities whatsoever.
+Distilled white vinegar is the best option to use to clean a motorcycle fuel chamber because it doesn’t contain any impurities whatsoever.

 Apple cider vinegar and malt vinegar are also good choices but if you can get your hands on distilled white vinegar, then that’s even better.